C001-developer/NFTCollectionDeployer/README.md

 ### 2. Run the server

+The deployed smart contract address is `0x5FbDB2315678afecb367f032d93F642f64180aa3`.
+It can be changed in your local environment, please update `backend/.env` file.

 ```bash
 # it wiil include the smart contract deployment and run the hardhat node
 make run-server # it will run on port 8000
 ```

 ### 3. Run the client

+Please update the `REACT_APP_NFT_FACTORY_ADDRESS` in `frontend/.env` file.

 ```bash
 # it will run on port 3000